Deep Tissue Massage

 Dena using two hands to perform a deep tissue massage

 Deep tissue massage is a type of massage therapy that focuses on realigning deeper layers of muscles and connective tissue.
 It is more effective vs simply relaxing.
 It is especially helpful for chronically tense and contracted areas such as stiff necks, shoulder impingement, range of motion issues and low back pain.
-Some of the same strokes are used as classic massage therapy, but the movement is slower and the pressure is deeper and concentrated on areas of tension and pain and where the issues origionate.
+Some of the same strokes are used as classic massage therapy, but the movement is slower and the pressure is deeper and concentrated on areas of tension and pain and where the issues originate.

 How Does Deep Tissue Massage Work?